 - Give a copy to someone you trust, like your spouse or someone in your will.

-Should I write down my Master Password?
+Should I write down my 1Password account password?

 Consider what would happen if you ever forgot it or how a loved one would access your account in an emergency.
 If you don’t write it down, it’s still important to keep a copy of your Emergency Kit, so you don’t lose your Secret Key.